Stories

 Registered Trade Marks

 These offer a high degree of protection for format titles and distinctive catchphrases and logos.
 Provided they are sufficiently distinctive, trademarks can be registered throughout the world in order to protect not only rights in the title and the catchphrases used, but also ancillary rights such as for merchandising.
-The only difficulty is that, unlike the other protections discussed here, a comprehensive portfolio of registrations can be expensive.

 Passing Off